Dynamsoft/barcode-reader-javascript-samples/hello-world/blazor/README.md

 ## Preparation

 This sample was developed with Visual Studio 2022.
-For a more in-depth guide, please follow Microsoft's tutorial on [Building your first web app with ASP.NET Core using Blazor](https://dotnet.microsoft.com/en-us/learn/aspnet/blazor-tutorial/intro)
+For a more in-depth guide, please follow Microsoft's tutorial on [Building your first web app with ASP.NET Core using Blazor](https://dotnet.microsoft.com/en-us/learn/aspnet/blazor-tutorial/intro).

 ## Quick Start

 In Visual Studio 2022, click on the `Start Debugging` button (green arrow) in the Debug Toolbar run the app.

 A window should open to view the sample application

+> Note:
+>
+> This sample uses the packages `Microsoft.AspNetCore.Components.WebAssembly` v8.0.8 and `Microsoft.AspNetCore.Components.WebAssembly.DevServer` v8.0.8 which require .NET v8.0.8.
+> Refer to the `BlazorApp.csproj` file to change the versions as needed.

 ## Creating the sample project